Frequently asked questions about Guardianship and Conservatorship

 - Reflects the need for a combination and sequence of special, interdisciplinary or generic care, treatment or other services that are of lifelong or extended duration and individually planned and coordinated.

 4. Guardianship for Incapacity is granted for adults who are considered impaired to the extent they lack sufficient understanding or capacity to make or communicate responsible decisions.
 The Idaho statutes that defines incapacity can be found in Idaho Code § 15-5-101.
-The Idaho statutes that explains this type of guardianship can be found in Idaho Code § 15-5-301 et seq.
+The Idaho statutes that explain this type of guardianship can be found in Idaho Code § 15-5-301 et seq.

 What is conservatorship?